Are you looking to turn your passion into a profitable income stream?

-Typically, shop pages will also include considerations, such as production time (if you’re pre-selling handmade items), store policies, and shipping arrangements.
+Typically, shop pages will also include considerations like production time (if you’re pre-selling handmade goods), store policies, and shipping arrangements.
 So, you should consider adding those in too.

 Once you have your store and products ready, take nice photos of your products.
 The quality of your photos is a driving factor in bringing more sales.

 Use high-quality photos that showcase your product’s best features.
 Use natural lighting as they’re easier on the eyes and more enticing.

 If you’re selling digital downloads, create a mockup.
 For example, place an image of your digital prints on a frame mockup on a wall.
 This will help buyers visualize the artwork once printed.

 Ensure you’re following Etsy’s listing photo size requirements.
 This helps you optimize your webpage and improve customer experience.

 Write Persuasive Product Descriptions.

 On top of great photos, your Etsy store will also need good copywriting.
 Take the time to lay out your Etsy product’s specifications, benefits, and terms.